 Prudent use of inorganic fertilisers is essential to obtain maximum yields at minimum cost, reduce GHG emissions and avoid water pollution from run-off or leaching.
-The group's inorganic fertiliser regime is designed by independent agronomy consultants, based on analysis of the nutrient content of systematically selected oil palm frond samples, supplemented by visual inspection of palm canopies and soil sampling.
-In 2015, it became evident that too little fertiliser was being applied resulting in a nutrient deficiency in the soils and palms and, as a consequence, lower FFB productivity.
+The group’s inorganic fertiliser regime is designed by independent agronomy consultants, based on analysis of the nutrient content of systematically selected oil palm frond samples, supplemented by visual inspection of palm canopies and soil sampling.
+In 2015, it became evident that too little fertiliser was being applied, resulting in a nutrient deficiency in the soils and palms and, as a consequence, lower FFB productivity.
 The impact of the reduced application and uptake of inorganic fertiliser was exacerbated by the prolonged droughts during 2015 and 2016 as moisture is required to mobilise the nutrients in the fertiliser to make them available to the palms.
 Fertiliser application during drought conditions is both costly and a waste of resources.
-Increased quantities of fertiliser were applied during the second half of 2016 when wetter conditions helped to boost the nutrient supply base and improve FFB yields.
-In order to restore the nutrient content of the soils and to maximise productivity further, the quantity of inorganic fertiliser applied in 2017 slightly increased compared to the quantity in 2016, but more than doubled the quantity applied in 2015.

 Use of pesticides

 REA endeavours to control pests without using chemicals wherever possible.
-The groups’ long established Integrated Pest Management system aims to prevent pest outbreaks by boosting biological control.
-In order to optimise natural pest control, REA has planted species of plants known to attract natural predators of the major leaf-eating pests of oil palms, including Bagworms and Nettle Caterpillars.
-These species (Turnera subulata, Turnera Ulmifolia, Antigonon leptopus) are planted at regular intervals along roads and on the corners of oil palm sub-blocks throughout the groups’ plantations.
+The group’s long established Integrated Pest Management system aims to prevent pest outbreaks by boosting biological control.
+In order to optimise natural pest control, REA has planted species of plants known to attract natural predators of the major leaf eating pests of oil palms, including Bagworms and Nettle Caterpillars.
+These species (Turnera subulata, Turnera Ulmifolia, Antigonon leptopus) are planted at regular intervals along roads and on the corners of oil palm sub blocks throughout the group’s plantations.
 Whilst introducing barn owls is a common strategy for controlling rodents in oil palm plantations, REA has not found this to be necessary.
-It is thought that the population of other natural rat predators that inhabit the conservation reserves, such as leopard cats, is sufficient to control the rat population.
+It is thought that the population of other natural rat predators, such as leopard cats, is sufficient to control the rat population.
 The presence and distribution of leopard cats and other mammals is monitored by REA’s conservation team using camera traps.